sintel-dev/Draco/README.md

   * `target_id`: Unique identifier of the turbine which this label corresponds to.
   * `turbine_id`: Unique identifier of the turbine which this label corresponds to.
   * `timestamp`: Time associated with this target
-  * `target`: The value that we want to predict.
+  * `target - optional`: The value that we want to predict.
 This can either be a numerical value or a categorical label.
+This column can also be skipped when preparing data that will be used only to make predictions and not to fit any pipeline.

 #### Demo Dataset